 Wouldn’t it be great if your dentist could put a cavity repair gel on a cavity instead of drilling your teeth.
 If you have succumbed to cavities, then you are familiar with the process of getting them filled.
 Before filling the decayed tooth, your dentist will numb the area where the restoration will be placed.
 Your gums, teeth, and any surrounding tissue is also numbed.
-A hole is drilled, and the hollow tooth will now be filled to preserve it.
+A hole is drilled in the tooth enamel, and the hollow area will now be filled to preserve it.
 But, instead of drilling, what if there were a different way to treat cavities?
 What if there were a way to help decayed teeth grow back healthy?
 A new technology on the horizon, boasts a way to repair cavities that would involve no numbing or drilling.
 Today, our team at Lake Forest Dental Arts explores this first of its kind treatment for cavities at our Lake Forest, IL dental office.

 A Gel That Can Help Preserve Teeth?